turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesystem_api.rst

 **Summary**

-The `TechniqueParameters` object encapsulating all parameters defined for the specific updater, and by the system for updating the particle system.
+The :ref:`TechniqueParameters <techniqueparameters>` object encapsulating all parameters defined for the specific updater, and by the system for updating the particle system.
 You may use this object to change the specific updater parameters exposed, but you should not make changes to those defined by the `ParticleSystem` itself.

 .. index::
     pair: ParticleSystem; renderParameters